tadashibashi/tadashibashi/README.md

 I get inspired by using well-designed frameworks, interfaces, and implementations, and am constantly learning to better refine my own code.

 As a former game composer, I aim to synthesize my passion for music and game technology with computer science and programming.
-I've found that crafting music and software both can have much in common!
+I've found that crafting music and software both have much in common!

 ## Toolbox